Guidelines for a great acting photography session

 Will you be going for a tough guy role?
 The sensitive type?
 Think about what role you are going for, and take the time to put yourself in their shoes.
 What color would they wear?
 What is their backstory?
 What emotion are they going to bring to the camera?
 You want all of this to come through in a single shot.

 Rehearse at home in front of a mirror.
-Practice poses and expressions.
-Visualize different emotions while looking in the mirror, and watch how this changes your expression.
-If you’re having trouble with expressions, watch your face in the mirror while running lines from a favorite scene.
+Practice poses, and expressions.
+Visualize different emotions while looking in the mirror and watch how this changes your appearance.
+If you’re having trouble with feelings, watch your face in the mirror while running lines from a favorite scene.
 Imagine you are acting out a scene and pause the recording at that perfect moment that conveys all of the emotion of your character.
 Pick a few of these moments and study your expressions.